zilpang/kdtree/README.md

 # kdtree

-1. Build the tree
+1. Build the k-d tree.
-2. Find the nearest neighbor point with a given point.
+2. Find the nearest neighbor point from an input point.